streamich/streamich/README.md

 My current focus is on developing CRDT and OT collaborative editing solutions, local-first software, and Web3 apps.
-I maintain and contribute to OSS software, below is a list of my recent projects and writings.
+I maintain and contribute to OSS software, below is a list of my latest projects and writings.

 ---